hearvox/wiki-media-cred/data/readme.md

 Tables of US newspapers lists in Wikipedia by state: https://en.wikipedia.org/wiki/Category:Lists_of_newspapers_published_in_the_United_States_by_state

 ## Quick Statements
+Example at add item for a state press assocation:
 ```SQL
 CREATE
 LAST	Len	"Alabama Press Association"